We promote actions to

 regular rest day.
 As part of the Weekly Day Off campaign, we published a

-report, Made to Work
+report, Made to Work, which

 contributed to the Singapore government’s implementation of a mandatory weekly